Helping Dogs Feel Comfortable with Handling

 Let’s talk about the concept of emotional resilience through positive learning history.

-But if their first experiences are negative or frightening, it can be much harder to change how they feel later.
-You’re essentially starting from a place of fear or distrust and need to rebuild confidence before you can even start teaching calm cooperation.
+However, if their first experiences are negative or frightening, it can be much harder to change their feelings later on.
+You start from a place of fear or distrust.
+Rebuilding confidence is essential before you can even begin teaching calm cooperation.

 Every stage is paired with plenty of rewards and, most importantly, the freedom to move away if they need a break.
-By giving dogs choices, we build trust — and that trust helps them stay relaxed and cooperative in real-life situations, whether at home or at the vet.
+By giving dogs choices, we build trust.
+This trust helps them stay relaxed and cooperative in real-life situations, whether at home or at the vet.

 With a little time and kindness, even routine care can become a positive experience for everyone. 🐾

-If you’d like to learn more about cooperative handling and reward-based training, join one of our classes or book a one-to-one session at: https://www.pawsforthoughtdogtraining.co.uk/
+If you’d like to learn more about cooperative handling and reward-based training, join one of our classes or book a one-to-one session at: pawsforthoughtdogtraining.co.uk

 Comments